mnievesc/Ancient_mtDNA_Pipeline/README.md

 I save counts at different stages of filtering using variables (variable = `unix command that outputs desired value`) and I use echo -e to print these to the stats file for this step.
 Using `echo -e` we ensure that the shell understands we want elements in the file to be tab delimtied `\t`
-**Final output at this stage is a BAM file: `Sample.trimmed.merged.mapped.q30.bwa.sort.rmdup.uniq.bam`**
+**Final output at this stage is a BAM file: `Sample.trimmed.merged.mapped.q30.bwa.sort.rmdup.uniq.bam`** NOTE:Shoutout Drs.
+Rosa Fregel and Maria C. Avila Arcos who helped me in developing this part of the script.

 ----